Written by Tomas Meskauskas

-If you continue having problems with removal of Savings App you can reset you Mozilla FireFox settings to default.
+If you continue to have problems with removal of Savings App, reset your Mozilla FireFox settings to default.

 Open Mozilla FireFox, at the top left corner of the main window click "FireFox", in the opened drop down menu choose Help and then click on Troubleshooting Information, in the opened window click on "Reset FireFox" button.